March and April features cold temperatures but hot action for smaller-sized fish. |

 But perhaps the next day the fish are moody and we troll all morning and only get one or two bites.
 That happens with spawning run fish.
 Perhaps the group includes a petite mother and an eight year old child.
 They may not be able to handle the power of a full grown chinook salmon.
 Dad might like it, but the others would have had more fun in the spring catching more, but smaller-sized fish.

-Summer and fall features fewer, but larger
+Summer and fall features fewer, but larger fish to catch. |

 If the goal for your group is to spend an enjoyable, warm, sunny day on the lake and catch a few fish to ice down for dinner, a slow “catching” day in July or August may be your perfect outing.
 If your goal is to catch a limit of fish and you are a duck or deer hunter, accustomed to spending hours outdoors in chilly to downright cold weather, come in March or early April, and wear your cold weather gear.